Snugug/north/README.md

 * If the script builds off of another framework, such as a jQuery Plugin, examine the problem and determine if writing a custom solution can be as effective and lighter.
 Not everything needs to be a jQuery Plugin.
 * If a script does not come with a minified version, determine if it can be minified.
 All scripts should be minified, so if a script being evaluated cannot, that should be taken into consideration.
 * Is the script performant?
 Does it have performance benchmarks?
 If not, can it be benchmarked?
 If a script, regardless of weight, slows down a site significantly, its use should be reconsidered.
 * Given browser support, is a heavy JavaScript library like jQuery or Dojo needed?
-Can paired down versions of those libraries be used?
+Can pared-down versions of those libraries be used?
 Does usage require the full support behind one of these libraries, or can a small DOM/AJAX library such as [Chibi](https://github.com/kylebarrow/chibi) be effective?

 # Tools and Resources